yoshuawuyts/knowledge/movies.md

 - scott pilgrim vs the world - sally recommends
 - charlie and the chocolate factory - sally recommends
 - frequencies - esotsm alike movie
-- serenity
+- serenity - firefly!
-- if you build it
+- if you build it - kiddo's learning to make stuff
-- timbuktu
+- timbuktu - allegedly "perfectly timed"
-- saugatuck cures
+- saugatuck cures - no idea what this is, but RT says it's good
-- hard to be a god
+- hard to be a god - sounds badass, has a great score on RT

 ## series
-- bobs burgers
+- bobs burgers - light entertainment
-- lone wolf and cub
+- lone wolf and cub - seven samurai as a series™
-- firefly
+- firefly - staple sci-fi (cowboys in space!)

 ## anime
-- sidonia no kishi
+- sidonia no kishi - ok mechas in space
-- gunslinger stratos
-- owari no seraph
+- owari no seraph - vampires & twisted love